Mr. Pizza: Overview

-The founder and chairman of Mr. Pizza is Jung Woo Hyun and the CEO and president is Moon Young Joo.
+The founder and chairman of Mr. Pizza was Jung Woo Hyun (정우현).
+He stepped down on June 26, 2017, amid controversies including allegations that he purposely opened competing stores near former franchisees to obstruct their businesses, and charges of forcing franchisees to purchase cheese from relatives at above-market prices.
+Jung was subsequently arrested in July 2017 for alleged embezzlement and malpractice.

 MPK Group was listed on KOSDAQ in August 2009 from Korea Pizza Corporation.
+In December 2018, the Korea Exchange's corporate evaluation committee moved to delist MP Group from KOSDAQ, citing sustained operating losses every quarter since 2015, accounting irregularities, and governance controversies tied to the former chairman's arrest.

 New store identity

 Mr. Pizza developed a new store identity to strengthen its foothold in the global market and unveiled it at the opening of a Fuzhoulu location in Shanghai in March 2013.

 Advertising

 Mr. Pizza's September 2011 mockumentary-style commercial, "The True Origins of Pizza", had more than a million views on YouTube.
 It received high praise and in-depth analysis in a journal article by two New Zealand-based Asian studies professors.
 They stated that "the level of skill and irony that went into its making is noteworthy among commercial ads anywhere".

 MPK Group Inc.

 MPK Group Inc. is a restaurant company with a selection of premium brands including "Mr. Pizza", a handmade muffin and coffee franchise, "Manoffin", and "Jessica's Kitchen" Italian buffet restaurants.
+In November 2020, a private equity fund backed by fried chicken franchise Pelicana Chicken closed an approximately 20 billion won ($18.1 million) deal to acquire a controlling stake in MP Group, aiming to stabilize operations and avert delisting from KOSDAQ.